vishipayyallore/speaker_series_2021/AzConf/17Apr2021_HandsOnAzureFunctions/README.md

 **Description:**

 We will create a Azure function App using **Core Tools** with node runtime.
-It will have a A. Http Trigger, and B. Blob Trigger.
+It will have a A. Http Trigger, and B. Blob Trigger azure functions.
 We will also have a GitHub Webhook, which will post on any code changes to the repository.

 **A. GitCodeChangeTracker - Http Trigger**